gadhagod/News-Archives/README.md

 ## Source

 The code is licensed under the [MIT License](https://github.com/gadhagod/News-Archives/blob/master/LICENSE).
 It's open source, so you can find the source code [here](https://github.com/gadhagod/News-Archives).
 Pull requests and suggestions are encouraged.

+## Architecture
+[Here](https://gadhagod.medium.com/how-i-built-the-news-archives-api-dfcb3b12d4f6) is an article about how this project was built.